When used correctly, dumbbells are a highly effective way to burn fat and lose weight whilst maintaining muscle. So how do you do it?

 Bowflex 552 (Premium Option)- Good For HIIT And Strength Conditioning

-The Bowflex 552 dumbbells (you can see the reviews here) are the ones you see me use in this post.
+The Bowflex 552 dumbbells are the ones you see me using in this post.

 They’re a bit pricier than the Hola Hatha and Papababes dumbbells.
 But they’re extremely versatile.

 It’s fully adjustable- each dumbbell goes from 2.5lbs to 52.5lbs with 2.5lb and 5lb increments in between.
 Each dumbbell replaces 14 pairs of dumbbell weights.